Reidemeister numbers for arithmetic Borel subgroups in type A: Restatement and proof of Theorem

-We point out that there is a small gap in the proof of \cite[Theorem~3]{TimurUniTri}.
-Indeed, Nasybullov's theorem uses \cite[Proposition~7]{TimurUniTri}, which in turn is cited as a version of Lev\v{c}uk's theorem for the case of integral domains and $n \geq 3$.
-However, as stated, \cite[Proposition~7]{TimurUniTri} does \emph{not} include automorphisms of type $\Sigma$ --- that is, the subgroup $\mc{U}^{(c)} \leq \Aut(\mbU_n(R))$ was not considered in~\cite{TimurUniTri}.
-The proposition thus cannot be applied as stated since there exist integral domains $R$ for which the subgroup $\mc{U}^{(c)} \leq \Aut(\mbU_n(R))$ is nontrivial --- take e.g., $R = \Z[1/2]$.
+We point out that there is a small gap in the proof of \cite[Theorem~1]{TimurUniTri}.
+Indeed, Nasybullov's theorem uses \cite[Proposition~7]{TimurUniTri}, which in turn is cited as a version of Levchuk's theorem for the case of integral domains and $n \geq 3$.
+However, as stated, \cite[Proposition~7]{TimurUniTri} does \emph{not} include extremal automorphisms --- that is, the subgroup $\mc{U}^{(c)} \leq \Aut(\mbU_n(R))$ was not considered in~\cite{TimurUniTri}.
+The proposition thus cannot be applied as stated since there exist integral domains $R$ for which the subgroup $\mc{U}^{(c)} \leq \Aut(\mbU_n(R))$ is non-trivial --- take e.g., $R = \Z[1/2]$.
 Moreover when $n \leq 4$ the generators of $\Aut(\mbU_n(R))$ also include automorphisms not considered in~\cite{TimurUniTri}; cf. \cite[Theorems~2 and~3 and Corollary~5]{LevchukOriginal}.

-Fortunately, the above mentioned gap in~\cite[Theorem~3]{TimurUniTri} can be overcome.
-First of all the assumptions on $R$ imply that it has characteristic zero and thus $n \geq 5$ since $R$ contains a copy of $\Z$.
-Secondly, the omitted automorphisms of type $\Sigma$ act trivially on almost all quotients of the lower central series of $\mbU_n(R)$.
+Fortunately, the above mentioned gap in~\cite[Theorem~1]{TimurUniTri} can be overcome.
+First of all the assumptions on $R$ include having characteristic zero and thus $n \geq 5$ since $R$ contains a copy of $\Z$.
+Secondly, the omitted extremal automorphisms act trivially on almost all quotients of the lower central series of $\mbU_n(R)$.
 More precisely, any $\sigma \in \mc{U}^{(c)}$ induces the identity on $\mbU_n(R) / \gamma_{n-2}(\mbU_n(R))$, as can be seen from the description of $\mc{U}^{(c)}$; cf. Lemma~\ref{obs:sigmaautomorphisms}.
-The remaining arguments in the proof of \cite[Theorem~3]{TimurUniTri} thus carry over with the appropriate modifications.
+The remaining arguments in the proof of \cite[Theorem~1, pages 258--261]{TimurUniTri} thus carry over with appropriate modifications.
 We take the opportunity to thank T.~Nasybullov for promptly discussing his results with us. \end{rmk}